Hooks

 message string Text appended to tool output as feedback to the LLM

-deny bool true to block the tool (pre only) or add feedback
+deny bool true to block the tool (pre only)

 reason string Reason shown when deny is true